FabioRM/SGL/README.md

 SGL.c / SGL.h

+		implements the core functions
-		implements functions to draw circles, triangles, rects, ellipses, points and text the header is commented and the names of the variables should be easily readable
+		the header is commented and the names of the variables should be easily readable

 SGL_LL.c / SGL_LL.h

-		these files must be tailored to your specific application the header is commented and the names of the variables should be easily readable
+		these files must be tailored to your specific application (and hardware) the header is commented and the names of the variables should be easily readable

 fontLib.c / fontLib.h